amsingh1/test-backend/README.md

 # test-backend

-set up backend with node express and my sql
+set up backend with node, express, and mysql

 connected node with mysql using mysql client